Bloom County

 Bloom County is an American comic strip by Berkeley Breathed which originally ran from December 8, 1980, until August 6, 1989.
-It examined events in politics and culture through the viewpoint of a fanciful small town in Middle America, where children often have adult personalities and vocabularies and where animals can talk.
+It examined events in politics and culture through the viewpoint of a fanciful small town in Middle America, where children often have adult personalities and vocabularies and where anthropomorphic animals can talk.

-On July 12, 2015, Breathed started drawing Bloom County again.
+On July 12, 2015, Breathed started drawing Bloom County again, with new strips appearing on his Facebook site on a very irregular basis.
 The first revived strip was published via Facebook on July 13, 2015.

+Breathed won the Pulitzer Prize for Editorial Cartooning in 1987, making him only the second (and so far last) comic strip artist to win a Pulitzer; the other was Garry Trudeau, whose work has influenced Breathed.

 Publication history and production

 Bloom County originated from a comic strip known as The Academia Waltz, which Breathed produced for The Daily Texan, the student newspaper of the University of Texas.
 The comic strip attracted the notice of the editors of The Washington Post, who recruited him to do a nationally syndicated strip.
-On December 8, 1980, Bloom County, syndicated by The Washington Post Writers Group, made its debut and featured some of the characters from Academia Waltz, including former frat-boy Steve Dallas and the paraplegic Vietnam war veteran Cutter John.
+On December 8, 1980, Bloom County, syndicated by The Washington Post Writers Group, made its debut and featured some of the characters from Academia Waltz, including former frat-boy Steve Dallas and the paraplegic Vietnam War veteran Cutter John.

 Breathed set Bloom County in a small town.
 Breathed said he made the choice because he had followed a girlfriend to Iowa City, Iowa; Breathed commented, "You draw—literally—from your life if you’re going to write anything with some juice to it.
 I did just that."

 Breathed's hand-printed signature on his strips was usually presented in mirror image, i.e. right to left.

-Breathed was awarded the Pulitzer Prize in editorial cartooning in 1987 for Bloom County.
+Breathed's award of the Pulitzer Prize in editorial cartooning in 1987 for Bloom County was controversial.
 Because the cartoon appeared on the comics page, and not on the editorial page, the win was disapproved of by many members of Association of American Editorial Cartoonists.

 Breathed cited the controversy over the release of Go Set a Watchman as the factor that led him to resume Bloom County.